Jimmy-Taravia2001/Eslint-Prettier-Husky-on-Angular-projects/README.md

 ## Important Note:
 ```
-For this project for example we are linting typescript files and html files,
+For this project, we are linting typescript and html files,
 So it is extremly necessary that you have installed typescript globally in your project
 because when eslint will start as soon as you commit,
 it will need typescript to compile ts files of your repository.